domesticatedviking/TextyMcSpeechy/docs/altering_pronunciation.md

 #en_extra file format example
 Noella  no'El:V O
 ```
+- Compile the new pronunciation rule to make it active.  `sudo espeak-ng --compile=en`
+- Test the new pronunciation, eg  `espeak-ng "Testing the corrected pronunciation of Noella" --ipa`
 - I have created an [IPA to kirschenbaum cheatsheet](/docs/IPA_to_kirschenbaum_cheatsheet.md) which may be a useful starting point for people who know the international phonetic alphabet.